Timowest12/Portfolio/README.md

 ## Getting Started

-If you want to use this portfolio as a template you are free to do so, Just follow the instruction below
+If you want to use this portfolio as a template, you can do so; follow the instructions below.

 ### Usage

-download it directly by zip, open the index file in a text editor and you can change the content to match your own.
+Download it directly by ZIP, open the index file in a text editor, and you can change the content to match your own.

 ## Authors